Islandora-Devops/isle-site-template/README.template.md

 Any additional changes that are for your local / development environment can then be added to `docker-compose.override.yml`.

+Unfortunately getting OpenSSH working is complicated on Windows machines, so in that cause it is left as an exercise to the reader.

 ## Building

 You can build your locally using `docker compose`